ismanapa/react-native-intro/presentation/workshop-guide.md

   </div>
 </div>

-There are also other renderes:
+There are also other renderers:

 ```
 react-canvas react-blessed react-vr react-pdf react-fs-renderer